-When Nagwa started its online journey, it partnered with intermediaries.
+When Nagwa started its online journey, it partnered with online marketplaces, such as Talabat and Deliveroo.
 In the beginning, this partnership was fruitful, providing Nagwa with evidence that people were excited to order online from it.

-Yet, Nagwa felt that intermediaries were limiting in some respects:
+Yet, Nagwa felt that these marketplaces were limiting in some respects:

-- For starters, the intermediaries are catered towards fast food restaurants, so they don't fit Nagwa's gifting personality.
+- 1. For starters, the marketplaces are catered towards fast food restaurants, so they don't fit Nagwa's gifting personality.

-- Additionally, intermediaries may limit the zones to which Nagwa had access.
+- 2. Additionally, these online marketplaces may limit the zones to which Nagwa had access.
 So, customers who lived in certain zones would never even see Nagwa or know that it was available online.
 As a result, Nagwa saw this as lost sales.

-- Another problem was that intermediaries always had a limited number of couriers cruising the Kuwaiti streets at any given moment.
+- 3. Another problem was that online marketplaces always had a limited number of couriers cruising the Kuwaiti streets at any given moment.

 Why was a limited number of couriers such a problem for Nagwa?